What is Los Angeles’s strategy for managing transportation in the Digital Age?

 Published in 2016, Urban Mobility in a Digital Age is LADOT’s Transportation Technology Strategy.
 This document outlines LADOT’s toolbox to manage and invest in technologies that help us meet the goals presented in the Mayor’s Sustainable City pLAn, The City’s’s Vision Zero plan, and LADOT’s Strategic Plan.
 This approach also aligns with the mobility frameworks established in the Mobility Plan 2035 , NACTO’s Blueprint for Autonomous Urbanism, and the principles for Transportation Happiness .

-The LADOT Strategic Implementation Plan (SIP) outlines how the City’s strategy is executed and is a guiding document which represents how LADOT views the future of transportation and its role within that future.
-The Strategic Implementation Plan outlines a set of products and services that LADOT deems key to ensure that as new modes of transportation arrive on the ground and in the air, they are safe, equitable, and sustainable.
+The LADOT Technology Action Plan (TAP) outlines how the City’s strategy is executed and is a guiding document which represents how LADOT views the future of transportation and its role within that future.
+The Technology Action Plan outlines a set of products and services that LADOT deems key to ensure that as new modes of transportation arrive on the ground and in the air, they are safe, equitable, and sustainable.
 It also signals a different way of doing business, publishing updates on a regular basis and endeavoring to build an ecosystem of public and private sector partners.

 What is Shared Mobility?